 In 2017, in the first phase of consultation, the Commission invited written responses to the guideline questions in the consultation paper, available here.
 The Commission also hosted a series of consultation roundtables in Canberra, Melbourne, Sydney, Adelaide and Darwin.
 The submissions made to the first consultation papaer are available here.

 At the conclusion of the first round of consultation, the Commission provided a summary of findings and made a number of proposals regarding how OPCAT could be made part of Australia's law and practice.

-In June, 2018, the Commission published a second and final consultation paper, seeking views on the proposals made in the interim report and asking more detailed questions regarding how OPCAT should be implemented in Australia.
+In June 2018, the Commission published a second and final consultation paper, seeking views on the proposals made in the interim report and asking more detailed questions about how OPCAT should be implemented in Australia.

-A copy of the consultation paper can be found here.
-The closing date for submissions is 14 September, 2018.
+A copy of the consultation paper can be found here, and the the Commission’s Submission Policy can be found here.

 Civil society partnerships have been vital in the prevention of torture, including OPCAT Ratification and implementation.